Raiders beat Cowboys 36-33 in OT on field goal after penalty

 ARLINGTON, Texas (AP) — Derek Carr and the Las Vegas Raiders got the third-down help they needed from Dallas cornerback Anthony Brown.

-Daniel Carlson kicked a 29-yard field goal in overtime after Brown’s fourth pass-interference penalty kept the drive alive, and the Raiders beat the Cowboys 36-33 on Thursday.
+Daniel Carlson kicked a 29-yard field goal in overtime after Brown’s fourth pass-interference penalty kept the drive alive, and the Raiders ended a three-game losing streak by beating the Cowboys 36-33 on Thursday.

+“Just one of them days,” Brown said.
+“I feel like I was in position for all of them, tried to turn my head.
+On some of them I did have my head turned.
+Just try to get better.”

 Both teams had season highs in penalties and yards.
-Dallas, the NFL leader in penalty yards coming in, had 14 for 166 and Las Vegas 14 for 110.
+Dallas, the NFL leader in penalty yards coming in, had 14 for a franchise-record 166 yards and Las Vegas 14 for 110.

+A holding call on perennial Pro Bowl left tackle Tyron Smith in his first game back after missing three with an ankle injury negated a Dallas touchdown early in the fourth quarter.
+The Cowboys settled for a field goal.

 “Twenty-eight penalties, I don’t know what the hell you want me to say,” Dallas coach Mike McCarthy said.
 “Write what you want.
 I’m all for it.”

-The Raiders (6-5) ended a three-game losing streak with their first Thanksgiving victory since 1968.
+The Raiders (6-5) won on Thanksgiving for the first time since 1968.
 It was their fourth appearance on the holiday since then, with the previous two losses coming at the Cowboys.

 Dak Prescott had 209 of his 375 yards passing in the fourth quarter.
 His 32-yard touchdown pass to Dalton Schultz and 2-point conversion toss to the tight end pulled the Cowboys (7-4) even at 30 with 2:54 remaining after they trailed almost from the start.